rematocorp/trello-integration-action/README.md

 This GitHub action seamlessly integrates GitHub with Trello by scanning:

 -   Trello card URLs from PR description and comments,
--   Trello card ID from PR branch name,
+-   Trello card short ID from PR branch name,

 and triggering following actions: